paulocv/Rtrend-fluH/docs/setup_guide.md

 # Setup guide for Rtrend FluH model

-This document guides trough the process to setup the Rtrend FluH on your computer, including its dependencies.
+This document guides through the process to setup the Rtrend FluH on your computer, including its dependencies.
-This process is tested for MacOS with Apple Silicon.
+This process was tested for MacOS with Apple Silicon.

 Steps 1 and 2 require some installation and manual configuration.
 Once you reach Step 3, the repo will be downloaded, so it should be a matter of running the right scripts in the right order.

 ## Prerequisites

 ### Pre 1: Conda package manager (python & etc)
 Conda is a package and environment management system.
-It was originally created for python, but currently spans other useful software, like git and Github CLI.
+It was originally created for python, but currently supports other useful software, like git and GitHub CLI.
 This means that we can install and manage all dependencies of the Rtrend project with Conda.

 Visit the [Conda installation page](https://docs.conda.io/projects/conda/en/stable/user-guide/install/) and follow the instructions to install.
 (If the link is broken, just Google for conda.)